 I am an over-protective parent, sometimes to a fault.

 We have put our children, 6 and almost 8, in swimming lessons for the past three years precisely in order to ensure their safety around water and develop the skills necessary to swim confidently.
 My husband and I kept them in those private swim lessons through preschooler tantrums and cold, rainy winter days when the last thing any of us wanted to do was head to the pool on a dark Friday afternoon.

-If those reasons aren’t enough, I’m an editor who has, more than once, written and published tips for water safety, including — no less — this cautionary information just days before my own child could easily have died in a neighborhood pool.
+If those reasons aren’t enough, I’m an editor who has, more than once, written and published tips for water safety, including one piece just days before my own child could easily have died in a neighborhood pool.

 If my child is at risk in water, then anyone’s is.

 My child almost drowned last month, while her dad, nearly a dozen other adults and I were right there.

 That is why I’m writing this, even though I’m still traumatized (though she seems to have, on the surface anyway, moved past it), terrified and, yes, ashamed.

 We were at a party to celebrate the end of my daughter’s soccer season.
 She had just turned 6.
 We were invited to a teammate’s backyard swimming pool.

 We were lucky; the early June weather was perfect.
 The in-ground pool was small, only about 15 feet wide by about 30 or 35 feet long.
 A cute pool, the envy of the neighborhood, with a shallow side my daughter could stand comfortably in, and a deep end she could not.